 - 1. The youngest children will have access to different types of pencils when they begin to write (rocket pens/handwriting grips) - 2.
 The youngest children will also have the opportunity to make patterns with brushes, felt pens, crayons and other media, to encourage a flowing hand. - 3.
-All children will have handwriting books, handwriting sheets and or tracing sheets for regular practice, at least three times a week during morning registration. - 4.
-The Interactive Whiteboard and IPads will be used, wherever possible, to support handwriting. - 5.
-Handwriting will be modelled by all adults working with the children. - 6.
+All children will have handwriting books, handwriting sheets and or tracing sheets for regular practice.

+- 4. The Interactive Whiteboard and IPads will be used, wherever possible, to support handwriting. - 5.
+Handwriting will be modelled by all adults working with the children in every English lesson and at all other opportunities. - 6.
 The Write Dance programme will be used with children within the Foundation Stage and with children within Key Stage 1, if needed. - 7.
-Left handed children will be encouraged to find a comfortable and convenient method of positioning themselves and their work. - 8.
-Handwriting pens will be introduced when children have mastered neat, joined handwriting in pencil. - 9.
-Laminated sheets, with single, lower and upper case letters, numbers, and handwriting joins, are to be available on each child's table for reference (See Literacy Coordinator folder).
+Handwriting pens will be introduced when children have mastered neat, joined handwriting in pencil from year 3 onwards.
+When they reach year 5 all children must be writing in pen. - 8.
+Laminated sheets, with single, lower and upper case letters, numbers, and handwriting joins, are to be available on each child's table for reference (See English Coordinator folder).